rosshpayne/ODTM/README.md

 	2. Operation fails with a space issue (say) at task 4.
 DOM aborts and writes the error to various log tables.
 	   There remains task 4 plus 3 other tasks to complete however.

-           Review the reasons for the failure using one or all of the following SQL:
+           Review the reasons for the failure referencing one or all of the following log tables:

 		SQL>  select * from DOM$run_log  where id = g_run_id
 		SQL>  select * from DOM$task_log where run_id = g_run_id